Berkeley-CS61B/website-fa23/about.md

 - Week 5, Thursday 9/21, 7-9 PM
 - Week 9, Thursday 10/19, 7-9 PM

-There is also a final exam on Tuesday 5/9, 8-11 AM.
+There is also a final exam on Tuesday 12/14, 3-6 PM.

 CS 61B exams will by default be in-person, though you may request a proctored remote exam.
 Proctoring details will be released closer to the exam.